top of page

 What is Climate Change?

 Climate change refers to long-term, significant shifts in the Earth's average temperatures and weather patterns.
 These changes can occur naturally due to things like solar cycles or volcanic eruptions.
 But today, the rapid pace of warming is driven almost entirely by human activity, particularly the burning of fossil fuels, large-scale deforestation, and industrial processes.
-These actions release greenhouse gases into the atmosphere, trapping heat and warming the planet at a rate never seen before.
+These actions release greenhouse gases into the atmosphere, trapping heat and warming the planet at

 Five Major Causes of Climate Change